 Injection Molding Defects: Vacuum Voids

 We have already discussed details of weld lines, sink marks, and plastic warpage, and today, we will discuss another type of defect i.e. vacuum voids.
-In this article, we describe how vacuum voids are formed, what type of defect it causes to the finished plastic part, and what can be done to avoid them.
+In this article, we describe how vacuum voids are formed, what type of impact this injection molding defects has on the finished plastic part, and what can be done to avoid them.

 Table of Contents